Controversial case re-opens euthanasia debate

 Two months before her death, Nys was diagnosed with autism, but her three doctors did not discuss any treatment options with her, said the sisters, who also criticised the lack of communication between the doctors and the amateurish way in which the euthanasia was carried out.

 The case has led to another political debate on the subject, with the Christian-democrats (CD&V) calling for an evaluation of euthanasia legislation.
 According to CD&V senator Steven Vanackere, the current legislation isn’t sufficient in analysing extreme cases.

 Vanackere pointed out that, although multiple doctors have to be consulted, they don’t necessarily have to agree, and that long-term treatment options are not addressed in the law.
 CD&V president Wouter Beke noted that the family doesn’t need to be included in the process.

 Open VLD senator Jean-Jacques De Gucht, a specialist in the right to die, defended the legislation but agreed to debate the current legal framework.

-Photo: Tine Neys, pictured with her two sisters
+Photo: Tine Neys (centre), pictured with her two sisters in 2010.

 national health-care system is born